Algebra 1b – mat117 (3 credits)

 Nonlinear Functions, Sequences, and Series

-Use logarithmic functions.
+- Use inverse functions.

-Use inverse functions.
+- Use logarithmic functions.

-Use composite functions.
+- Use composite functions.

-Apply nonlinear equations to real-world problems.
+- Apply nonlinear equations to real-world problems.

-Solve problems involving radical expressions.
+- Solve problems involving radical expressions.

 Factoring (Part 2)

-Factor polynomial expressions using special products.
+- Factor polynomial expressions using special products.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.